Article published in November 2023 issue of Wildlife Today magazine

 It was mid-summer and the sun was relentlessly spitting out heat and the hot loo winds were trying to singe my face.
 There I was in the wilderness with a wet towel over my head, doing what I liked best – birding along with my friends!
 Quite fool-hardy, you may think, but the days and weeks of being sick of remaining confined to home trying to beat the #ChineseVirus had dislodged my impatience and stubbornness.
 A desperate me had then decided to step out into nature even if that meant braving the odds.
 Clad in white with a shade of black around the shoulders, I was lucky to chance upon this magnificent raptor – the Black-shouldered Kite.
 An elusive, skilled hunter, he was an expert in playing the blood sport of death with rodents – albeit for survival.
 It was his vertical hovering, about 15m from the ground, that had caught my eye.
 He soon dived down feet-first into the not-so-high grassy vegetation and reappeared a few seconds later, a mouse in his claws.
-Not that other small creatures are immune from being targetted, but mice were his favourite!
+Not that other small creatures are immune from being targeted, but mice were his favourite!
 In the excitement I did not forget that I was a hunter too – with a camera, that is!
 Looking up close through the powerful telephoto lens, I was mesmerised by his red bloodshot eyes that also matched the colour of the blood of the doomed mouse.
 His strong curved beak and deadly talons soon tore the flesh apart smearing him in blood – a somewhat messy affair I’d say, but it was perhaps due to the hunger and rush of a successful hunt.
 On another note, watching and capturing the predator and prey did leave me recalling some famous words – Choose to be a predator of your dreams rather than being a prey of your failures!
 June 2021, Haryana, India.

 Was he confused or was he angry?
 Whatever, but he did look pissed at my intruding into his territory.
 Named Pied Bushchat, nature had been kind to him to give him a bright black and conspicuous look!
 Also, I did momentarily wonder – who did he like to chat with and why would someone name him a Bush-Chat; he didn’t chat with me at least, although we were both in the bush!